-- zoom_domain: Like zoom functionality in XIOS 1.0, the destination grid is the zoomed region of the source grid. - interpolation_domain: Implement interpolation from a domain to one another, for now XIOS can only do interpolation by reading calculated weight values from a file.
-The calculation on the fly will be implemented soon. - generate_rectilinear_domain: auto generating, distributing a rectilinear domain then filling all mandatory attributes.
+- zoom_domain: Like zoom functionality in XIOS 1.0, the destination grid is the zoomed region of the source grid. - interpolation_domain: Implement interpolation from a domain to one another, for now XIOS can only do interpolation by reading calculated weight values from a file or calculate the weights on the fly. - generate_rectilinear_domain: auto generating, distributing a rectilinear domain then filling all mandatory attributes.